deepmindru-afk/shaw/backend/PYTHON_SERVICE_SETUP.md

 In Railway dashboard:
 1. Go to your project
 2. Find the service that runs ONLY the Python agent (not the Node.js server)
-3. Note the service name (e.g., "shaw-agent" or "python-agent")
+3. Note the service name (e.g., "roadtrip-agent" or "python-agent")

 ### Step 2: Configure the Python Service